My Aching Neck! Exercises and Tips to Relieve Neck Pain

 I’ve been thinking about my own posture and looking for ways to improve it for a variety of reasons, some of which include easing my lower back pain.

-As I was sifting through infographs and medical advice on how to sit, sleep and stand with better posture, my little boy came over and gave me the 9th degree on what I was doing and why.
-Once I told him that his Mommy was tired of sitting like Quasimodo, he said that he wanted to work on his posture too.
+As I was sifting through infographs and medical advice on how to sit, sleep and stand with better posture, my little one came over and gave me the 9th degree on what I was doing and why.
+Once I said Mommy was tired of sitting like Quasimodo, he said that he wanted to work on his posture too.

 What do you mean I’m too old to be a haute couture model?
 But I’ve got the pose down and everything!

 Then it dawned on me that if he became more conscious of (but not obsessing about) his posture that small changes now could offer him less ailments associated with poor posture when he becomes an adult.
 So, we’ve partnered up and we’re reminding each other (so far it’s working and we’re not just nagging at each other) about our poor posture habits.

 So, this blog post is not only for the little people in your life who may have already begun to exhibit bad habits that are leading to poor posture, bit for anyone really who wants to improve their own posture.